dvginneken/CyTOF_DataAnalysis/Preprocessing/README.md

 3. Within each SDY folder: Create a folder for each batch in the format: Batch[batch number].
 When this study only has 1 batch create the folder: Batch1
 4. Save the metadata files from Immport in each corresponding SDY folder, change the name of the file to: Metadata_Cytof_SDY[study].
 5. Save the raw FCS files from Immport in their designated folder.
-6. Run the script Define_Gates.R to create density plots
+6. Change the parameters "directory" and "studies" in the script Define_Gates.R and run the script to create density plots.
-7. Determine live/dead gates based on the density plots and write the gates in a file called Gates.xlsx (see example)
+8. Determine live/dead gates based on the density plots and write the gates in a file called Gates.xlsx (see example)
-8. Create a file called Panel.xlsx (see example) to define which markers to use in the analysis
+9. Create a file called Panel.xlsx (see example) to define which markers to use in the analysis

 ## Run the preprocessing pipeline
+In order to run the pipeline change the parameters "directory" and "studies" in the script Preprocessing_pipeline.R and run the script.
+If you want to perform the intra-study normalization based on existing control samples from immport, change the variable "control" to TRUE.
+If you do not want to use existing control samples set "control" to FALSE in order to create an average control sample.

+**Example:**
+For the existing control sample:
+Preprocess(directory, markers, studies, control = TRUE)

+For an average sample:
+Preprocess(directory, markers, studies, control = FALSE)